famanalytics0/MultiModalGraphics/README.md

 sessionInfo()

-# Informative Heatmap Usage

 # Informative Heatmap

-This vignette demonstrates how to create and visualize an informative heatmap using the `MultiModalGraphics` package which utilizes the `ComplexHeatmap` package for enhanced visualizations.
+This section demonstrates how to create and visualize an informative heatmap using the `MultiModalGraphics` package which utilizes the `ComplexHeatmap` package for enhanced visualizations.